T-34 (film): Critical response

 Like Dolin, Malyukova compares the picture with Soviet films on a military theme: "In those films, the Faulkner idea was beating with a living pulse: one cannot come from a war as a winner.
 They were aware of the global catastrophe, which was for our people the Second World War.
 In the latest domestic movie war, one cannot find the author's point of view.
 Instead of resorting to myth, there is mythologization of history.
 Instead of the anti-war spirit - the motto is “We can repeat it!”, a call to achievement.
 Instead of a brutal clever enemy we see complete idiots.
 The romanticization of war, the feeling of the ease of victory covers the screen".

-The critic Valery Kichin writes in Rossiyskaya Gazeta that one cannot form an idea of what the Great Patriotic War is in reality: "According to the plot, this is a legend like Bumbarash or The Elusive Avengers, restyled as a script for a computer game called T-34.
+The critic Valery Kichin wrote in Rossiyskaya Gazeta that one cannot form an idea of what the Great Patriotic War is in reality: "According to the plot, this is a legend like Bumbarash or The Elusive Avengers, restyled as a script for a computer game called T-34.
 That is, the spectacles are primarily effective and exciting.
 The dashing adventurous plot, the conditional situation of the action, the peculiar beauty even in the process of destruction.
 Yes, this is a movie about the feat of arms of the very folk hero who, as you know, rides, rides, doesn't whistle, but doesn’t let go.
 And the authors, undoubtedly, were inspired by the style of the adventure game: they use game techniques that are well-known to the modern viewer, and the wonderful feeling that the characters have several lives accompanies the entire film.
 And the actors here are not so much acting as playing: at the moments of the most implausible plot somersaults, a sly spark of cheerful excitement slips in their eyes.
 This sincerity removes all claims: people who went through a real front filmed military classics, now people with combat experience in video-games have come, they have different skills and ideas about the war".

-Evgeny Bazhenov, a YouTube video blogger and reviewer of Russian films, (known by his pseudonym BadComedian) criticized the film in its video review.
-According to him, the film is historically unreliable and justifies Nazism, concentration camps in the film are shown harmless, and SS Klaus is shown as almost a positive character, which rather offends the memory of the heroes of the Great Patriotic War than perpetuates it.
+Evgeny Bazhenov, a YouTube video blogger and reviewer of Russian films, (known by his pseudonym BadComedian) criticized the film in his video review.
+He argued the film was historically unreliable and justified Nazism, concentration camps in the film are shown harmless, and SS Klaus is shown as almost a positive character, which offends the memory of the heroes of the Great Patriotic War than perpetuates it.